Inner horizon instability and the unstable cores of regular black holes: Role of the cosmological constant

 \section{Role of the cosmological constant}

-In the discussion so far we have ignored the role of the cosmological constant.
-There is a very simple and intuitive reason behind this decision.
-The instability we have discussed originates close to the inner horizon, where the energy density is Planckian and the role of the cosmological constant is completely negligible.
-However, in the presence of a non-zero cosmological constant, the late time behavior of the perturbation is no longer described by Price's law \eqref{eq:price}, but has an exponential decay \cite{barreto1997,dyatlov2012} characterized by
+So far we ignored the role of the cosmological constant.
+Intuitively, this is justified by the fact that core instabilities happen at the inner horizon, where the energy density is Planckian and the role of the cosmological constant is completely negligible.
+However, in the presence of a non-zero cosmological constant, Price's law \eqref{eq:price} is modified --- it exhibits an exponential decay of the perturbations at late time \cite{barreto1997,dyatlov2012}

-where $\omega_I>0$ is the imaginary part of the least damped quasinormal mode.
-This modification only affects the extremely late time behavior of the perturbation, and the very small value of the cosmological constant of our universe implies that the fall-off of the perturbations follows the polynomial Price's law of eq.~\eqref{eq:price} for a very long time.
-Therefore in our universe the instability described in the previous sections will arise well before the cosmological constant could play any significant role.
-However, it is interesting from the theoretical side to investigate whether or not the values of the cosmological constant and of the black hole parameters can be fine tuned, in such a way that the inner horizon does not became unstable.